Company Values Statement as Part of the Business Plan

 The values statement will build itself as you build your business plan.
 If you are working with a partner or even with a senior manager or two, sit down and brainstorm with them about the values you want your company to uphold.
 Look at examples of values statements for other companies and see what you can learn from them.

 Sybase, Inc. is a worldwide technology (SAP) company supplying enterprise management solutions to Fortune 500 companies.
 The CEO of Sybase has a very clear values statement on their website that might interest you and help you write your own.
-A smaller company, Whole Foods, the natural and organic food corporation, also has an interesting value statement on their website.
+A smaller company, Whole Foods, the natural and organic food corporation, also has an interesting value statement on its website.